-Elaine L. Lee, PhD CAMED, Department of Medical Sciences & Education
+Elaine L. Lee, PhD

+Chobanian & Avedisian School of Medicine, Department of Medical Sciences & Education

 Introduction: Peer-to-Peer (P2P) Faculty Grant Writing Groups was formulated in May 2018 as a new peer mentoring framework to develop scientific narrative and grant writing skills, and to accelerate the proposal development and writing process of NIH R or equivalent research proposals for junior faculty and faculty with English-language difficulties.
 The 5-year outcomes and next potential steps are reported herein.